Flank Alopecia Seasonal Baldness in Bulldogs and French Bulldogs

 - Bulldog skin yeast infection.

-Skin scraping, cytology, and cultures can help with the definitive diagnosis when needed.
+Skin scraping, cytology, and cultures can help with a definitive diagnosis when needed.

-Regardless of the underlying reason for baldness and darkening of your bulldog flanks, it is worthwhile and safe to initiate a topical skincare treatment and administer skin supplements until you are able to see your veterinarian and establish a definitive diagnosis.
+It is worthwhile and safe to initiate a topical skincare treatment and administer therapeutic supplements until you can see your veterinarian and establish a definitive diagnosis.